bennettslin/yearlings_bobtail_app/accessibility-notes.md

         * Wiki section is closed, and annotation section becomes accessed section.

 * These keys will always fire, even if access is off:
+    * "a" to access player section (audio)
+    * "d" to access dots section
+    * "l" to access lyrics section
+    * "s" to access songs section
     * "p" to toggle "isPlaying"
     * "o" to toggle "playerOptionIndex"
     * "b" to toggle "selectedOverviewIndex"